Wings of Strength

 featuring the painting "Reborn"

-Butterflies have intrigued me since I was a little girl.
-I love their colors and graceful beauty combined with their agile quick movements.
-I would spend hours trying to catch them… carefully sneaking up and cupping my hands over them so as not to hurt them.
-Then I would slowly open my hands to see if I had been successful.
+Ever since I was a little girl I’ve been fascinated by butterflies.
+I spent hours trying to catch them.
+I would sneak up, carefully cupping my hands over them so as not to hurt their delicate looking wings.
+Then I would slowly open my hands to see if I was successful.

-Even today, butterflies always catch my eye and intrigue me.
-It’s much more than…
+Even today, butterflies still catch my eye and intrigue me.
+I love their colors.
+I admire their graceful …

 - the rest of the story -

-They kept eating, but soon I found them hanging in various places.
-I watched as they transformed from striped caterpillars into turquoise and gold flecked chrysalis’.
-Then I waited.
+It worked!
+Within a day or two, I found them hanging in various places.
+I watched as they transformed from striped caterpillars into turquoise chrysalis’, flecked with gold.
+Then, I waited.

-Did you know that when a caterpillar forms it’s cocoon or chrysalis, it actually liquifies?
+Did you know that when a caterpillar forms its cocoon or chrysalis, it actually liquifies?
+I just learned that recently!
 Then, in what can only be a visual miracle from God, that liquid reforms into a butterfly!
-Is there anything that illustrates a positive transformation better than this?
+I can’t imagine anything that illustrates the beauty of transformation better than this.

 Is life making you feel trapped right now, like you’re wrapped up in a cocoon and can’t get out?
 I can tell you, I’ve been there!
-In fact, as I write this today, I am there once again.
-And I hate the feeling as much as you do.
+In fact, as I write this today, I am there once again and I hate the feeling as much as you do.
+Adversities in life can feel like being caught in a giant spiderweb rolled up tight in sticky threads.
+Yuck!

 No one can measure the depths of his understanding.